Virtual data room pricing hero.

 Is there a free virtual data room?

 Yes.
-Some providers offer free tiers that are genuinely useful for early-stage founders.
+Some providers offer free tiers that are genuinely useful for early-stage companies.
 Ellty free plan includes secure sharing and analytics.
 Ansarada has a free-until-live model where you pay only when you officially launch the data room.
 Most free tiers have document limits, user limits, or feature restrictions - make sure what's included covers your actual needs before you commit.

 What is a virtual data room used for in M&A?